ChrisWhealy/wasm_sha256/README.md

 Any calls to functions such as `$hexdump`, `$write_msg` or `$write_step` etc are delimited by the preprocessor markers `;;@debug-start` and `;;@debug-end`.

 To compile for production, such function calls can be removed from the source code by first running `./utils/strip-debug.mjs`.
-By default, this wil operate on the non-SIMD version of the code, but by passing the `simd` argument, it will operate on the SIMD version.

-This then produces a "production" version of the WAT source code (either `./src/sha256.prod.wat` or `./src/sha256_simd.prod.wat`) from which these delimiters and all the coding between them has been removed.
+This then produces a "production" version of the WAT source code (`./src/sha256.prod.wat`) from which these delimiters and all the coding between them has been removed.

 ## Understanding the SHA256 Algorithm